Acher0ns/Umbra-Menu-Source/README.md

 # Changelog:
+### 8/5/2020 v1.2.6:
+- [ ] Added a box around mobs for Render Mobs.
+- [ ] Added the ability to despawn spawned interactables.
+- [ ] Improved Kill All.
+Now kills mobs spawned on the players team.
+- [ ] Improved Show Stats Menu Style.
+- [ ] Improved how the menu gets the local player.
+- [ ] Fixed a bug allowing navigation to be enabled in the main menu.
+- [ ] Added some comments to my source code.
+- [ ] Made a wrapper method for drawing buttons.
+- [ ] Bunch of code formatting/organization/refactoring.
+- [ ] Various other minor improvements.

 ### 7/20/2020 v1.2.5:
 - [ ] Added JumpPack.
 - [ ] Added the ability to Spawn Interactables and Mobs.